GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/team/cicd/README.md

 [Cloud Build triggers](https://cloud.google.com/cloud-build/docs/automating-builds/create-manage-triggers)
 to detect changes in the repo, trigger builds, and run the workloads.

+## Setup

 1. Generate the CICD Terraform configs and Cloud Build configs using the Terraform Engine.
-Only the Terraform resources in the current directory, that is, the `cicd/` directory under root, needs to be deplopyed manually.
+Only the Terraform resources in the current directory, that is, the `cicd/` directory under root, needs to be deployed manually.

 1. Before deploying CICD Terraform resources, install the Cloud Build app and connect your GitHub repository to your Cloud project by following the steps